After nearly a decade of travel, work, and artistic fulfillment, Katharine Hepburn returned to Hollywood and Spencer Tracy.

-Spencer Tracy didn’t have the energy to make it to the cast party that followed, but before leaving the Guess Who’s Coming to Dinner set, he shared with all who were present what was perhaps the sweetest tribute to his love for Katharine Hepburn these last 26 years:
+Spencer Tracy didn’t have the energy to make it to the cast party that followed.
+But before leaving the Guess Who’s Coming to Dinner set, he shared with all who were present what was perhaps his sweetest tribute to his love for Katharine Hepburn the last 26 years:

 “If you people can have anything like, anything approaching what we have…then you can understand what love is.”

-Tracy wouldn’t live to see the finished film, or reap the accolades of his extraordinarily moving performance.
+Tracy wouldn’t live to see the finished film, or reap the accolades of his extraordinary performance.
 Spencer Tracy died two weeks after the completion of filming, on June 10, 1967.